 Pleading GuiltyThe Magistrate hearing your case has a wide variety of sentencing options with which they can punish you for Affray.
 Our affray lawyer are criminal law experts.
 They can explain to the court the unique circumstances of your offending and your personal circumstances so that the Court is aware of who they are sentencing not just what they have done.
 We can direct you to offence-specific courses to ensure that you receive the fairest sentence possible and get on with your life.

 Sentencing outcomesSentencing outcomes in the higher courts of Victoria Sentencing outcomes in the Magistrates’ Courts of Victoria

-DefencesEven if the meaning of affray is satisfied through the presence of the elements cited above, there are defences recognised by the court that may be used to fight this offence.
+DefencesEven if the meaning of affray is satisfied, there are defences recognised by the court that can be used to fight this charge.
 Often a defence to this charge is that there is a factual dispute about what happened or, depending on the circumstances, that the accused has a claim of self-defence.
 For self-defence to be raised, it needs to be in the context of duress or necessity.
 Raising this defence will also invite questions relating to the proportionality of the accused’s response in the particular circumstances.

-General defences may also apply such as mistaken identity or that the prosecution case is not strong enough to make out each of the elements of the offence so as to satisfy the legal meaning of affray beyond reasonable doubt.
+General defences also used by an affray lawyer are mistaken identity or that the prosecution case is not strong enough to make out each of the elements of the offence.
+The prosecution must prove the affray beyond reasonable doubt.